yuvraj-singh7555/Linux-Essentials/Introduction.md

      - Providing system-level support tools for debugging, troubleshooting, and optimization.
      - Installing and managing system updates and patches.

----

-### **Conclusion**
-An **Operating System (OS)** is essential for the functioning of a computer, managing hardware and software resources and providing a stable environment for applications to run.
-It performs several critical functions such as process management, memory allocation, file system management, security, and user interaction, which are vital for the system's performance and user experience.

----
-### **Open Source Operating Systems (OS)**
+## **Open Source Operating Systems (OS)**

 **Definition**:
 An **open-source operating system (OS)** refers to an OS whose **source code** is freely available for anyone to view, modify, and distribute.
-Unlike proprietary operating systems, which are closed and controlled by the developer or company, open-source OSes are typically developed collaboratively by a community of developers.
+Unlike proprietary operating systems, which are closed and controlled by the developer or company, open-source OS are typically developed collaboratively by a community of developers.

 ---